yawenguo1/yawenguo1.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='https://www.informatics.uci.edu/'>UCI Informatics</a> · NLP for Healthcare · Clinical AI & Communication
+subtitle: <a href='https://www.informatics.uci.edu/'>UCI Informatics</a> · AI for Healthcare · Clinical Informatics

 profile:
   align: right